JarvisStark24/peregrine-pharma/README.md

 # Peregrine Falcon Pvt Ltd Live

-Welcome to the Peregrine Falcon Pvt Ltd Live project!
+Welcome to the Peregrine Falcon Pharmaceutical Pvt Ltd Live project!
 This is a professional marketing website designed to showcase the company's products and brochures effectively.
 Built using React.js and styled with Tailwind CSS, the platform is optimized for performance and user engagement.

 ## Features